kfattila/kfattila.github.io/pages/Decision_trees.md

 [ref: Bard, Hu, Journal of Cancer Therapy Vol.2 No.2(2011), Article ID:5664]

 Decision trees are generally the best suited to problems with the following characteristics:
 - Data instances are represented by attribute-value pairs, and attributes takes categorical values.
 Eg. Attribute: temperature, value: {Hot, Cold, Mild}
 - The target function has discrete or categorical output values. (yes or no).
 Decision trees can be easily extended to multi-class classification problems.
 - Training data contains missing values.
 Note that neural networks are not appropriate for data having categorical features.

-###### Learning a decision tree from training data
+#### Learning a decision tree from training data

 The standard algorithm to learn decision trees (DTs) is called ID3.
 This algorithm is essentially guided by the following question: "which attribute should be tested next?"

 The principle of the ID3 algorithm is the following:
 Let us consider the following data with class labels.
 Which test would split the data into two parts such that the class labels in each subset more homogeneous.

 | Outlook:                 | overcast     | sunny     | overcast     | sunny     | overcast     |
 |--------------------------|--------------|-----------|--------------|-----------|--------------|
 | Humidity:                | low          | low       | high         | high      | high         |
 | **Play tennis (target)** | **yes**      | **yes**   | **no**       | **no**    | **no**       |
+{:class="table table-bordered"}

 Splitting by the variable 'outlook' we would get: